CSCAR/workshop-stata-intro/stata_markdown/04-data-manipulation.md

 <</dd_do>>
 ~~~~

-`replace` features syntax identical to `generate`.^[`generate` has a few features we don't discuss which `replace` doesn't support.
-Namely, `generate`
+`replace` features syntax identical to `generate`.^[`generate` has a few features we do not discuss which `replace` does not support.
+Namely,
-can set the [type](data-managedment.html#compress) manually (instead of letting Stata choose the best type automatically), and `generate` can place
+`generate` can set the [type](data-management.html#compress) manually (instead of letting Stata choose the best type automatically), and `generate`
-the new variable as desired rather than [using `order`](data-management.html#managing-variables).
-Clearly, neither of these features are needed for
+can place the new variable as desired rather than [using `order`](data-management.html#managing-variables).
+Clearly, neither of these features are
-`replace`.]
+needed for `replace`.]

 ^#^^#^^#^ Conditional variable generation

 One frequent task is recoding variables.
 This can be "binning" continuous variables into a few categories, re-ordering an ordinal variables, or
 collapsing categories in an already-categorical variable.
-There are also mulit-variable versions; e.g. combining multiple variables into one.
+There are also multi-variable versions; e.g. combining multiple variables into one.

 The general workflow with these cases will be to optionally use `generate` to create the new variable, then use `replace` to conditional replace the
 original or new variable.